danielcodes/SDL/cuatro/README.txt

 -have a switch for the all possible movements -restrict movement by finding the object's location on the grid -now implement

+-messing with the grid, remember to change it back
+-in the environment file and organism (getrand)